 These are the differences between pure functional testing and visual testing.
 And besides it being similar to one of my favorite games “Who would you rather be” the choice of which approach to take should be fairly obvious.

-With visual testing it won’t be as costly, because the test will automatically capture the menu bar without writing specific Selenium commands to do it.
+With visual UI testing, it won’t be as costly, because the test will automatically capture the menu bar without writing specific Selenium commands to do it.
 This is because the screenshot catches everything on the page.
 So you do not need to change the capture for any changes in the application.
-In this example you will not need to do a repeat test run, because we all know how much of a delay and anger this can cause.
+In this example, you will not need to do a repeat test run, because we all know how much of a delay and anger this can cause.